 The Indiana Civil Protection Order Act, or ICPOA, is a set of laws passed by the Indiana General Assembly in 2002 that overhauled Indiana's response to domestic and family violence.
 The ICPOA is based largely on the Model Code on Domestic and Family Violence, which was developed by the National Council of Juvenile and Family Court Judges, on existing Indiana law, and on the Uniform Interstate Enforcement of Domestic Violence Protection Orders Act.
 Under the ICPOA, Courts can issue Orders to protect people from domestic or family violence, stalking, or a sex offense.
 These Court Orders are called "Protection Orders" or "Orders for Protection," and the terms are used interchangeably.
-There are two (2) kinds of Protection Orders-an Ex Parte Protection Orders last for two (2) years, unless the Judge decides on a different duration.
+There are two (2) kinds of Protection Orders-an Ex Parte Protection Order, which is issued without a hearing, and a Protection Order Issued after a Hearing.
+Protection Orders last for two (2) years, unless the Judge decides on a different duration.